 Texas Driver LicenseTexas Election ID CertificateTexas Personal ID CardTexas Handgun LicenseUS Citizenship Certificate with PhotoUS Military ID Card with PhotoUS Passport (book or card)Reasonable Impediment Declaration

-- There may have been changes to the election process due to COVID-19.
-Make sure to stay updated with how it may have affected the elections in your state or county.
+- There may have been changes to the election process since the last election.
+Make sure to stay updated with how potential changes may have affected the elections in your state or county.

 - Know your candidates and who you will be voting for.
 Be an informed voter and do not hold up the line.